 Requirements: Within one month of completing your dissertation and receiving the concurrence of your dissertation chair, you may defend your dissertation.
 The following requirements must also have been met:

-- You must submit an Intent to Receive a Degree form (available on the Registrar’s Form Index) to the Registrar’s Office for the term in which you expect to graduate by the deadline for submission established in the Academic Calendar.
+- You must submit an Intent to Receive a Degree form (available on the Forms webpage) to the Registrar’s Office for the term in which you expect to graduate by the deadline for submission established in the Academic Calendar.
 Please remember that if you submit an Intent to Receive a Degree form for one semester and must delay your graduation term for any reason, you must submit a new Intent form for the next term in which you expect to complete your degree requirements.
 These forms do not automatically roll over from one term to the next.

 - You have maintained your student status and are enrolled in Doctoral Study during the semester of your intended defense.
 Completion of your dissertation and your readiness to defend is an indicator that you are on the threshold of graduation.
 Make sure that you are enrolled in Doctoral Study for the semester in which you will complete your degree requirements.
 Enrollment in Doctoral Study is not required for Summer unless you were not enrolled during the previous Spring term.
 Consult the Registrar’s Office if you are uncertain of your need to enroll in Doctoral Study.